 An MLD tears down all the setup links with an associated MLD by sending a Disassociation frame through one of the STAs affiliated with the MLD, on a setup link, to the STA affiliated with the associated MLD subject to additional constraints (see 35.3.7 (Link management)).
 The MLD and the associated MLD shall follow the MLD disassociation procedure as described in 11.3 (STA authenticationAuthentication and association).

-After multi-link teardown, all the non-AP STAs affiliated with the non-AP MLD and the non-AP MLD are in the unassociated state (see 11.3.2 (State variables)).
+After multi-link teardown, the non-AP MLD and all the non-AP STAs affiliated with the non-AP MLD (#18200)are in the unassociated state (see 11.3.2 (State variables)).

 TGbe editor: Change Clause 6.3.8.4 as follows (track change on):